eclipse

-It was a first for the Queen of Talk.
-Several months ago, thousands of fans, along with Oprah, glimpsed a fraction of the hellish, Holocaust journey of Elie Wiesel.
-Arm-in-arm the two of them walked around the Auschwitz concentration camp in Poland, as Wiesel described his experiences.
-To those looking on from the distant comfort of television, the charred bricks, dusty train tracks, and mountains of hair, shoes, and glasses of the Jewish dead loomed foggy and surreal.
+America’s queen of talk, Oprah, left no stone unturned before leaving NBC and developing her network, OWN—the Oprah Winfrey Network.
+While interviewing author and Holocaust survivor, Elie Wiesel, thousands of fans along with the famous daytime star, glimpsed a fraction of his hellish, nightmare.
+Arm in arm, the two of them walked around the Auschwitz concentration camp in Poland, as Wiesel described his experiences.
+To those looking on from the distant comfort of television, the charred bricks, snow-laden train tracks, ghoulish old photos of human skeletons, and mountains of hair, shoes, and glasses of the Jewish dead loomed foggy and surreal.

-Wiesel’s recollections, aptly described in his memoir, Night, is anything but vague.
-It rebounds off the pages as a personal and historical documentation of a living hell-one whose screams shriek to this day from the scorched land and the scarred lives of survivors.
+Wiesel’s recollections, aptly described in his memoir, Night, are anything but vague.
+They rebound off the pages as a personal and historical documentation of a living hell—one whose screams shriek to this day from the scorched souls and scarred lives of survivors.

 When I read Night, the brutality of such inhumane acts and loss of innocent life grieved my soul.
-I blinked in disbelief and shuddered with the turning of pages.
+I blinked in disbelief and shuddered with the turning of each page.
 The horrors grew more ghastly, more demonic; and the story ended in unresolved hopelessness.
-Brushing tears from my eyes, compassion rose in my heart as I closed the small book.
+Compassion rose in my heart as I closed the small book.
+I sobbed into my hands for a few minutes.
 My bones ached with the inability to change circumstances for the Wiesel family, for the whole Jewish nation.
+I felt so small and insignificant, so unfairly pampered in life and completely inadequate to effect change.

 Never shall I forget that night, the first night in camp, which has turned my life into one long night, seven times cursed and seven times sealed.

-It is hard to wrap my mind around the anguish and despair that drove a man to write such words.
-As I read, my heart longed for light-that which would cancel the darkness and the curse.
+It is hard to wrap my mind around the anguish and despair that drove a Wiesel to write such words.
+I tried to imagine the lamp of my life extinguished in one action—in one night so dark the light could never penetrate it again.
+As I read, my heart longed for a miracle or an eternal light—that had the power to pierce the darkness and cancel the curse.

-The immortal God dwells in unapproachable light.
+The immortal God dwells that kind of illumination.
+Scripture calls it “unapproachable light.”
 He is not like light or to be compared to light.
-The Lord of Creation is light, the source of all illumination.
+The Lord of Creation is more than the sun and all the light sources of the universe.
+He is the source of all enlightenment.
 Psalm 139:7-12 says there is no darkness too deep to hide from our Creator.

 Condemned to a concentration camp for hiding Jews during World War II, Corrie ten Boom’s darkest hour did not hide her from God’s light.
-She had much to say about her night at Ravensbruck, located 90 kilometers outside of Berlin.
-One declaration pierces the darkness:
+She had much to say about her own night at Ravensbruck, located 90 kilometers outside of Berlin.
+One declaration from her journal pierces the darkness:

 No pit is so deep that He is not deeper still: with Jesus even in our darkest moments the best remains, and the very best is yet to be.

 Released from the concentration camp by a (divine) clerical error, Corrie prepared for the best.
-She became a healing voice, describing the depth of God’s love amid the darkest circumstances.
-Corrie’s message about the power of forgiveness, for those who dare to forgive, shattered the night.
-Self proclaimed “tramp for the Lord” and heroine, Corrie emerged from that black hole as a sunbeam of hope.
+She became a healing voice around the world, describing the depth of God’s love amid the heinous circumstances.
+Corrie’s message about the power of forgiveness, for those who dare to forgive, shattered the blackest night.
+Self-proclaimed “tramp for the Lord” and heroine, Corrie emerged from that nightmarish hole as a sunbeam of hope.

 Not only did Wiesel wrestle with the curse of darkness but with questions of God’s justice: